mxahan/mxahan.github.io/_posts/2022-01-15-Semi_Supervised_Papers.md

 ## 2022

+1. Yang, F., Wu, K., Zhang, S., Jiang, G., Liu, Y., Zheng, F., ... & Zeng, L. (2022).
+Class-aware contrastive semi-supervised learning.
+In *Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition* (pp. 14421-14430).
+   -  Confirmation Bias of Pseudo-labeling based approaches and worsening by out-of-distribution data
+   - TP: Joint optimization for three losses (sup, modified pseudo-label and modified CL)
+   - TP:  Class-aware Contrastive Semi-Supervised Learning (CCSSL): a drop-in helper to improve the pseudo-label quality and robustness
+     - separately handles reliable ID data with class-wise clustering (downstream tasks) and noisy OOD data with instance contrastive
+     -  applying target re-weighting to emphasize clean label learning and simultaneously reduce noisy label learning
+       - The confidence values between two examples is the weight.
+     - Threshold based data selection for the re-training
+   - Framework: Data Augmentation, Encoder, Semi-Supervised Module (Pseudo-label based approach), Class-Aware CL
+     - Class-aware CL: SCL and reweight.
+       - Key modification  in equation 8: takes multiple positives from the same-class set and high confidency unlabeled data.
-1. Verma, V., Kawaguchi, K., Lamb, A., Kannala, J., Solin, A., Bengio, Y., & Lopez-Paz, D. (2022).
+2. Verma, V., Kawaguchi, K., Lamb, A., Kannala, J., Solin, A., Bengio, Y., & Lopez-Paz, D. (2022).
 Interpolation consistency training for semi-supervised learning. *Neural Networks*, *145*, 90-106.
    - Interpolation Consistency Training (ICT), a simple and computation efficient algorithm for semi-supervised learning
      - encourages the prediction at an interpolation of unlabeled points to be consistent with the interpolation of the predictions at those points.
      - MixUp for the unlabeled data!!
      - Figure 2 summarizes the approaches.
-2. Xia, J., Tan, C., Wu, L., Xu, Y., & Li, S. Z. (2022, May).
+3. Xia, J., Tan, C., Wu, L., Xu, Y., & Li, S. Z. (2022, May).
 OT Cleaner: Label Correction as Optimal Transport.
 In *ICASSP 2022-2022 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP)* (pp. 3953-3957).
 IEEE.
    - methods to fix the noisy label problem
      - Finds the clean labels and re-configure the labels with low confidences.
      - matches the distribution via SK algorithm
-3. Xu, Y., Wei, F., Sun, X., Yang, C., Shen, Y., Dai, B., ... & Lin, S. (2022).
+4. Xu, Y., Wei, F., Sun, X., Yang, C., Shen, Y., Dai, B., ... & Lin, S. (2022).
 Cross-model pseudo-labeling for semi-supervised action recognition.
 In *Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition* (pp. 2959-2968).
    - Swapped prediciton approaches utilizing two network primary (F) and auxiliary (A)
    - Very easy setting and loss [equation 6]
      - Two different augmentation and swapped prediction using two different network